albertomh/DepositDuck-api/README.md

 ### Run tests locally

-The application picks up the `.env.test` file as config if the env var `IS_TEST=true` is set (this is done for you when using the relevant makefile targets).
+The application picks up the `.env.test` file as config if the env var `IS_TEST=true` is set.
+This is done for you when using `make test`.

 ```sh
 make install-deps-test